Reports and Campaigns

-In London we are presently involved in 'Young Londoners - Forced Out?' which is campaigning against evictions, housing benefit cuts and the sell-off our council housing; and for rent caps, council run lettings agencies, a mass building programme of council housing, the renovation and use of empty properties, and for banks, when requested, to turn mortgages into affordable rents and offer cheap, no or low interest mortgages.
+In London, young Socialist Party members have campaigned against evictions, housing benefit cuts and the sell-off our council housing; and for rent caps, council run lettings agencies, a mass building programme of council housing, the renovation and use of empty properties, and for banks, when requested, to turn mortgages into affordable rents and offer cheap, no or low interest mortgages.

 Fighting for Women - Rights and Socialism

-Our LGBT Group helps coordinate campaigns against anti-gay discrimination and for civil rights for all.
+Our LGBTQ+ group is involved in campaigns against anti-gay discrimination and for civil rights for all.

 Socialist Party members were involved in the initiative to set up Youth against Racism in Europe (YRE)in 1992.
 Involving thousands of young people, it coorganised a demonstration in 1993 of 50,000 people to demand the closure of the Nazi BNP's HQ.

-When the Nazi nail bomber struck in London we initiated demos in Tower Hamlets and Brixton and participated in action in Soho.
-The Socialist Party works both independently and with other groups to fight racism, prejudice and discrimination.
+The Socialist Party works both independently and with other groups to fight all racism, prejudice and discrimination.